ketamineismybenzin/simpleCpuSim/README.md

 add IO (keyboard - done, TTY - done, networking, vga graphics).

+rework makefile and cleen it up.

 Curently being worked on:
 instructions and interupts

 BUGS:
-random segfault due to non deterministic source in EXECUTE function. - fixed
+random segfault due to non deterministic source in EXECUTE function. - fixed hlt, jz, jnz instructions not working - fixed

 how to build:
 first download the repo and navigate to the root.